ryzbaka/ThereItIs/README.md

 (also I have to figure out a way to adjust the canvas's size to the size of the image and set background to the image itself so that the bounding box coordinates actually make sense for annotation)

+LOg: the code was all made while being half asleep and listening to deadmau5 way too loud to stay awake.
+Why do it today> because i was felt like I had wasted the day an couldnt sleep hahahahaha.